-The final quarterly estimated tax payment for 2018 is due January 15, 2019.
+The next quarterly estimated tax payment for 2019 is due June 17, 2019.
 Are you ready?
 If not, here’s just about everything you need to know about quarterly estimated taxes.
 And if you’re having trouble sleeping at night or want to dig deeper into the US tax code, you can read more about tax withholding and estimated tax in IRS Publication 505.

 Who needs to pay estimated taxes?

 If you’re employed by someone else, taxes are already withheld from your paychecks.
 But if you’re self-employed or an independent contractor (think Form 1099-MISC), you may owe estimated taxes.

 First, you do not owe estimated taxes if you meet all three of the following requirements:

 - You did not have a tax liability in the prior year (i.e., last year you owed $0 in taxes).

 - You are a US citizen or resident for the whole year.

 - Your prior tax year covered a 12-month period.

 In most cases, you must pay estimated tax for 2019 if both of the following apply.